AlexaCRM/alexacrm.github.io/wpcrm/quickstart.md

 ![Dynamics 365 Installation](/img/wpcrm/quickstart-install.png)

 Once the plugin is activated, go to **Dynamics 365 > Connection** and configure the connection to your Dynamics 365 instance.
-Choose either 'CRM Online' or 'On-premises' deployment type depending on the type of deployment of your application.
-Enter URL address of your Dynamics 365 application, user name and password to grant access to your Dynamics 365 instance for the plugin.
+Choose the appropriate deployment type, *CRM Online* or *On-premises.* Enter the URL of your Dynamics 365 organization, and specify user name and password to access your Dynamics 365 instance.

 ![Dynamics 365 Connection settings](/img/wpcrm/quickstart-connect.png)

-After connecting to Dynamics 365 you should see message 'Connected to &lt;Your Organization Name&gt;'
+After connecting to Dynamics 365 you should see the message "Connected to &lt;Your Organization Name&gt;".

-You could find more information about connection at the [Configuration documentation page](/wpcrm/configuration/#connection)
+You can find more information about connection settings at the [Configuration documentation page](/wpcrm/configuration/#connection)

 ## Creating a form in Dynamics 365